-Really one wonders if prisons were so very worse than workhouses, where women were employed in much the same tasks, and wore uniforms that were just as coarse and drab.
-The regime in workhouses was notoriously harsh, and it may be that even a spell in a house of correction was less to be feared than the dreaded descent into poor law establishments.
+Really one wonders if prisons were so very worse than workhouses, where women were employed in much the same tasks and wore uniforms that were just as coarse and drab.
+But the regime in workhouses was notoriously harsh, and it may be that even a spell in a house of correction was less to be feared than the dreaded descent into poor law establishments.

 The stone had almost reached its target.
 As we have seen, it had been thrown by a poor woman who was weak with hunger.
 She was also not the sort of woman one might expect to throw stones, for she had an air of respectability, and we know that at one time she had been a dressmaker.
 She was not an obvious criminal.

 Finally, when she was on the point of starving, she went to the parish workhouse, where she applied for relief.
 The relieving officer, a kind man, gave her sixpence.
 But he warned her that there was nothing more that he could do for her.
-I f she entered the workhouse, it would have to be in her home parish.
+If she entered the workhouse, it would have to be in her home parish.
 She would have to make her way back to Bristol.

 When Eliza’s stone hit Mr Saunders’s window, a remarkable thing happened.
 The stone, striking the pane, bounced off and dropped harmlessly to the ground.
 Poor Eliza, so pitifully thin, had not sufficient strength even to smash glass.

 At the station Inspector Ellis of H Division — the Whitechapel force — took Eliza into custody.
 He began to question her, and he was shocked to see that she was so frail that she could hardly stand.
 Even speaking was an effort, but he gathered that Eliza had last eaten forty-eight hours ago when some kind person, noticing her as she wandered through the streets, had given her thruppence.
-She had bought a loaf for a penny, and a night in a lodging house for two.
+She had bought a loaf for a penny and a night in a lodging house for two.

 While Eliza was telling her story, Mr Saunders had been summoned.
-He now arrived at the police station, where it was explained to him, in line with due procedure, what charges he was entitled to bring against the prisoner.
+He now arrived at the police station, where it was explained to him in line with due procedure what charges he was entitled to bring against the prisoner.

 Saunders, moved to pity by the spectacle of human suffering, refused to press charges.
 Whereupon Eliza said that his compassion would achieve nothing: she was so utterly destitute that she would soon resort to crime again.
 With Saunders’s magnanimity rendered ineffectual, she was committed for trial.